craig-joseph-lucas/the-victory-is-yours-source/content/posts/2020/04/What-a-child-of-God-follows.md

 <blockquote>
 <strong>Prayer</strong>

-Lord we thank you for this amazing scripture.
-Help us to be like Paul and remember that you are with us through any trial in life.
-Help us to be humble and turn to you.
-Help us to acknowledge that it is your will we want done in our lifes and not us.
-You want to use us and we can make that happen by believing in Christ and always turning to you in prayer.
-In the mighty powerful name of Jesus.
+Heavenly father we want to thank you that you have given us the opportunity to be children of God.
+We have this thanks to Jesus!
+Jesus payed the ultimate sacrifice for us when He died on the cross for us.
+Jesus paid a debt He didn't owe and we are forever grateful for the work of the cross.
+We know you saved us for a reason and that reason is for us to do good works, to spread your gospel and be the salt and light for the world.
+Lord help to encourage us day by day to walk in the spirit in all we do.
+Our prayer is for your Holy Spirit to pour into us and your word to pour out of us.

+In the mighty powerful wonderful name of Jesus.
 Amen!

 </blockquote>